Old Vic Theatre

 Sweden in the 1900s.
 Sister and brother, Fanny and Alexander's world is suddently turned upside down when their widowed mother remarries the iron-willed local bishop.
 As creative freedom and rigid orthodoxy clash, a war ensues between imagination and austerity in this magical study of childhood, family and love.

 Please note: Recommended for ages 16 and above.

-Fanny and Alexander in London at the Old Vic Theatre public previews from 21 February 2018, opens on 1 March 2018 and closes on 14 April 2018
+Fanny and Alexander in London at the Old Vic Theatre previewed from 21 February 2018, opened on 1 March 2018 and closes on 14 April 2018